 Trait information was rarely used in an explanatory capacity in the North Pacific, North Atlantic and Mediterranean.
 Most studies from the North Atlantic and Mediterranean, home to some of the earliest and most detailed investigations of albacore diets (especially from the 1930’s; Bouxin & Legendre, 1936; Legendre, 1934, 1940), categorised the diets of albacore as ‘specialised’ (Consoli et al., 2008), of narrow trophic niche width (Teffer et al., 2015), and of short food chain length and low trophic adaptability (Pethybridge et al., 2018) compared to the longer food chain lengths and higher trophic complexity of Pacific tuna diets.
 Our re-analysis of the same data substantiates earlier observations and found that three trait guilds based on habitat-use accounted for a large proportion of diet composition observations from the North Atlantic and Mediterranean.
 Mediterranean samples were especially dominated by seasonal and resident continental shelf taxa.
 However, in the North Atlantic dominant prey trait guilds shifted over time, and the detailed taxonomic identification by Bouxin and Legendre in the 1930’s revealed particularly trait-diverse diet composition.
 Trait guilds identified in samples from the North Atlantic and North Pacific were also more diverse than observed elsewhere, and included frequent consumption of and shifts between continental shelf, offshore to coastal, mesopelagic and epipelagic trait guilds.

-We posit that investigating trait-based diet shifts in albacore will be a powerful framework for tracking foraging responses to environmental variability.
 Our study shows clear differences in trait-based diet composition across the years and locations sampled.
-It may be that the productivity of individual species alternates and shifts across environmental gradients and inter-annual cycles, whilst that of trait guilds may be more stable and offer predictive insights (e.g., the productivity of mesopelagics and coastal to shelf epipelagics in relation to environmental shifts).
+It may be that the contribution to diets of individual species alternates and shifts across environmental gradients and inter-annual productivity cycles, whilst that of trait guilds may be more stable and offer predictive insights (e.g., the productivity of mesopelagics and coastal to shelf epipelagics in relation to environmental shifts).
 Further, linkages between traits that describe prey habitat use and migratory behaviour, alongside prey taxonomy, to their contribution to predator provides an important inference for spatial and temporal variability of forage for predators and may contribute to identification of foraging hotspots in large pelagic ecosystems.

+We posit that investigating trait-based diet shifts in albacore will be a powerful framework for tracking foraging responses to environmental variability in conjunction with long-term monitoring programmes for diet data collection.
+As a first step towards this endeavour, we provide a systematic prey functional guild and categorisation system for reuse in albacore studies, and for many pelagic predators.
+This paper outlines a framework for updating and regenerating prey guilds (Supplementary Data).
+We highlight that advances in multivariate statistical analyses (such as fourth corner and RQL analytical techniques) can be leveraged to further link spatial and temporal relationships between complex phylogenetic and trait-based data on species consumed and environmental gradients (Brown et al., 2014; Ovaskainen et al., 2017).
+Further, Bayesian statistical tools can be used to provide greater inference where trait values are unknown and combined with machine learning algorithms for greater predictive power across disparate time-series data (Parravicini et al., 2020; Wisniewski et al., 2023).

 4.2 Synthesis limitations and knowledge accessibility